 Delaying the adoption

 His mother, Joanne Schieble, had wanted him to be adopted by a college-educated couple, but that didn't happen.
-She and his mother, Abdulfattah "John" Jandali, had left their home in Wisconsin specifically so that Jobs would be born in San Francisco — where an adoption was arranged.
+She and his father, Abdulfattah "John" Jandali, had left their home in Wisconsin specifically so that Jobs would be born in San Francisco — where an adoption was arranged.

 The arrangement was made by what Jobs' biographer Walter Isaacson calls "a kindly doctor," but there was a problem.
 Jobs was a boy.
 The lawyer and his wife who had arranged to adopt him, decided they wanted a girl instead, and so pulled out of the deal.